AionNext/BizCod/README.md

 Note that this table provides a partial list of data types only.

-Moving forward, let's provide a practical illustration of BizCod data type mechanism.
-We will use the Banking system to illustrate the data foundation.
+Moving forward, let's provide a practical application of BizCod data type foundation.
+We will use the Banking system to define the data model.
 Here we will define a Account class to hold the basic information about the account

 ```
-define model Bank
+<b>define model</b> Account
     id ID,
-    name Text fact,
+    name Text,
-    account (Account)* [1:n]
+    accountType Text

 ;
 ```